 There’s a lot to consider when deciding to run a public voting round: What tool and mechanism should you use to allow people to vote on entries?
 How will you minimise any abuse of the voting system?

-In Award Force, it’s easy.
+With Award Force as your awards management software, it’s easy.
 We provide a public voting judging mode that is not only great for brand-boosting but also offers a sophisticated system to securely accept votes from the public.

 A simple configuration gets you started